 obtain their original birth certificates is a basic human right.

 Birth certificates of American citizens should never be "sealed" or "amended" (falsified) from the very person they belong to, yet the adoption industry continues these practices.
-This is unethical and violates the very core beliefs that the "personhood" movement claims to support.
+This is unethical and violates the very core beliefs that the "right to life" movement claims to support.
+Whose interests do we serve?

 Legislators can prove themselves as "pro-life" by extending the SAME rights and privileges of "personhood" to adult adoptees.